IndEcol/pymrio/CONTRIBUTING.rst

 There are many ways you can help to improve pymrio.

 - Update and improve the documentation and tutorials.
-- File bug reports and describe ideas for enhancement
+- File bug reports and describe ideas for enhancement.
-- Add new functionality to the code
+- Add new functionality to the code.

 Independent of your contribution, please use pull requests to inform me about any improvements you did and make sure all tests pass (see below).